 Would you like to get five times more revenue for the same marketing budget?

-And sometimes running even a very simple campaigns in countries with cost less and less competition you may get much better business results at a reasonable cost.
+And sometimes running even a very simple campaign in countries with lower costs and less competition you may get much better business results at a reasonable cost.

 What not to like about it?